 Edward L. Wheeler

-Edward L. Wheeler, an ordained Baptist minister, was elected president of and assumed full-time duties for the Interdenominational Theological Center in Atlanta, GA, in 2015.
+Edward L. Wheeler, an ordained Baptist minister, was elected president of and assumed full-time duties for the Interdenominational Theological Center in Atlanta, GA, in 2015, retiring in 2019.
 He previously served as president of Christian Theological Seminary in Indianapolis, IN, for 14 years before being named President Emeritus of CTS on July 1, 2011.
 He retired on July 1, 2012, after a year of earned sabbatical time.

 A highly regarded community leader and theological educator, Dr. Wheeler has served in numerous church and educational related positions.
 He was dean of the chapel and professor of religion and society at Tuskegee University before going to CTS.
 He held the position of senior pastor of Zion Baptist Church in Cincinnati from 1985-1991.
 While there, he was on the faculty at the United Theological Seminary in Dayton, OH, teaching in both the M.Div. and D.Min. programs.
 He continues to be in demand as a preacher, lecturer and speaker.